 Keep in mind that the Designer is not a capture and replay tool and does require basic C# coding skills in order to create your test model and write your test cases.

-The designer contains of several modules which will allow you to create test cases and test models fast and efficiently.
+The Designer contains of several modules which will allow you to create test cases and test models fast and efficiently.
 The bottom line is that it is an extension to Visual Studio.
-Therefore, you can benefit from all of the advantages of the object oriented programming as well as all .net libraries.
+Therefore, you can benefit from all advantages of object oriented programming as well as all .net libraries.

 Once the test case (and/or test model) are developed and proven to work locally, the user can upload the test case directly from the Designer to the Portal and afterwards control the execution of the test case from the Portal.
-The files which are uploaded to the Portal from the Designer are called TestContainers.
+The files which are uploaded to the Portal from the Designer are called containers.

 The TestResults.io engine allows you to identify objects on the screen in two different ways:

-We take an image with the Designer e.g.
+- We take an image with the Designer e.g.

-We reference the image within the test case/test model code e.g.
+- We reference the image within the test case/test model code e.g.

-There are also more advanced options which will be a part of the next chapters like
+- There are also more advanced options which will be a part of the next chapters like

 Whenever you cannot use the Image Recognition you can use the Text Search (OCR Search) to identify objects of the SUT.
 Following the Google Search button example it would look as follows: